-- Submit your PowerPoint slides and Group Peer Evaluation form to Avenue before your presentation day (by 11:59pm). - You must list your references on your power point presentation either on each slide or as a final slide. - Fill in your group peer evaluation sheet in the appendix.
+- Submit your PowerPoint slides on Avenue before your presentation day (by 11:59pm). - You must list your references on your power point presentation either on each slide or as a final slide. - You will be provided an individual peer evaluation sheet on the final day (to give you the opportunity to highlight any free-riding issues).